Rifushigi/zta-poc/RENDER_DEPLOYMENT.md

-# 🚀 Render Deployment Guide
+# 🚀 Render Deployment Guide for Zero Trust

-This guide will help you deploy your Zero Trust Architecture PoC on Render.
+This guide provides step-by-step instructions for deploying the Zero Trust architecture on Render.com, a modern cloud platform that supports Docker deployments.

 ## 📋 Prerequisites

-- GitHub repository with your Zero Trust PoC code
+- GitHub repository with your Zero Trust code
-- Render account (free tier available)
+- Render.com account
+- Basic understanding of Docker and environment variables
 - PostgreSQL database (Render's managed service recommended)

 ## 🎯 Deployment Options